The difference we make

 Your donations directly benefit those affected by neurological conditions.
-Over the past 30 years we have made a huge difference to services and research at Queen Square.
+Over the past 35 years your support has made a huge difference to services and research at Queen Square.

 As part of a major £24m upgrade of the existing theatre suites and the creation of two new theatres, we raised £4m to fully fund the creation of a new specialist Complex Spinal Theatre, alongside education and office facilities for neurosurgeons.

 Originally opened in March 2011 after raising £2.5m for the Brain Tumour Unit project as a whole.
 This unique facility put The National Hospital at the forefront in diagnosis, treatment and care of patients with brain cancer.
 The unit has been such a success that in 2017 we raised another £670,000 to double the unit’s size so that more patients can now access the unique services on offer, including taking part in pioneering trials with the aim of discovering breakthrough treatments for brain tumours.